uzmakap/Flixer/README.md

 #### BONUS
 - [ ] (2pt) User can view the app on various device sizes and orientations.
-- [ ] (1pt) Run your app on a real device.
+- [x] (1pt) Run your app on a real device.

 ### App Walkthrough GIF

 <img src="http://g.recordit.co/VcNU3oPpnz.gif" width=250><br>

 ### Notes
 This app was fairly easy to make.
-Just had to be careful when inputting info for cocoapods as it cae sensitive and entering urls.
+Just had to be careful when inputting info for cocoapods as it cae sensitive and entering url.